ajbrookhouse/WSU_PlantBio_ML/Instructions/evaluate.md

 # Evaluate Button

-> To be implemented, will compare a model output .h5 to a ground truth label .tif or .h5
+> To be implemented, will compare a model output .h5 to a ground truth label .tif or .h5 to compare how different they are quantitatively such as percent difference, difference in count, etc.

 # Visually Compare Button